We are gonna discuss now some core concepts of how Madvoc works and it's infrastructure.

 If you use other Jodd frameworks in your app, consider using Joy.
 It is full-featured web app bootstrap.

 WebApp is the central point for running Madvoc components.
 It is the very first object created by Madvoc.

 WebApp class is very extensible, so writing custom web applications is piece of cake.

-The whole Madvoc infrastructure is split into the components.
-Almost any feature is extracted and encapsulated into a separate component; this makes Madvoc developer friendly.
+The whole Madvoc infrastructure consist of the components.
+Almost any feature is extracted and encapsulated into a separate component.
 You can simply override any existing component or register a new one if you need so.

 Madvoc components are marked with

 @MadvocComponent and, by default, they are registered automatically from the classpath.
 Any class annotated with this annotation becomes a Madvoc component.
 You can have as many components as you want.
 So what you can do with Madvoc components?
 Like we said, you can override existing components to change the default behavior.
 Or you can add new components that simply configure existing ones.
 Custom Madvoc component may be also used for registering the web components.
 And so on - practically, you have the full power over the Madvoc infrastructure.

 Madvoc uses Petite container internally for storing and wiring Madvoc components.
 This means that Madvoc components can be easily injected into each other: just use